The Ultimate Guide to Increasing Footfall Traffic to Your Retail Store

 How Is In-store Retail Changing?

 The retail industry is constantly evolving, but with the ever-increasing popularity of online shopping, how does in-store shopping look nowadays?
-Understanding how the industry has evolved in just a few short years is vital to store retailers wanting to measure footfall, as knowing the buying habits of your customers can help you cultivate a better in-store shopping experience and increase the footfall traffic to your store.
+Understanding how the industry has evolved in just a few short years is vital to store retailers wanting to measure footfall, as knowing the buying habits of your customers can help you cultivate a better in-store shopping experience and increase footfall traffic to your store.

 How Has The Cost of Living Crisis Affected Retail Footfall?

 Unfortunately, the cost of living crisis has affected several aspects of our everyday lives.
-With the amount of money people are willing to spend on common necessities let alone luxuries, should retailers be worried about how this crisis will affect their footfall and profit?
+With the amount of money people are willing to spend on common necessities, let alone luxuries, should retailers be worried about how this crisis will affect their footfall and profit?

 Despite some negative predictions over the last few months, the future is looking brighter than expected.
 With few retailers worrying about footfall and some even looking to take the place of their local competitors, many retailers don’t seem to expect the cost of living crisis affecting them as much as could be expected.
-However, the reality is that if people aren’t as willing to spend too much on non-essentials, local retailers can take a hit.
-So, if you are worried about a change in footfall in your retail store, we have some of the best advice in this article to help boost your marketing strategies above your competitors!

 Why Measure Footfall Traffic In Your Store?

-● Inform staffing decisions
+• Inform staffing decisions

-● Target profitable customers
+• Target profitable customers

-● Calculate retail conversion rate
+• Calculate retail conversion rate

-● Compare store performance
+• Compare store performance

-● Measure effectiveness of marketing
+• Measure the effectiveness of marketing

-● Evaluate training programs
+• Evaluate training programs

-● Identify consumer trends
+• Identify consumer trends

-● Decide if/when to expand your retail store
+• Decide if/when to expand your retail store

-● Identify changing patterns
+• Identify changing patterns

-● Provide a better customer experience
+• Provide a better customer experience

 How Do You Measure Footfall?